skull4L/College-notes/Biology/Starter questions.md

 - They have an individual bipolar nerve each, so all connected to the optic nerve
 - Red Green Blue (RGB)
 - 3 variants with different versions of the pigment.
 [Different wavelengths can detected by more than one cone cell, overlap creates more colours]

+>15/11/22

+- the myosin and actin filaments sliding towards eachother
+- A band